-- If necessary, have outstanding staff complete either the Hepatitis B Vaccination Consent or Decline Form available by clicking on the appropriate form listed below:
+- If necessary, have outstanding staff complete the online Hepatitis B vaccination survey offered by UEHC on ReadySet.
+The survey instructions are available on the EHS website.

 8. Safety Training Records for ALL Staff- There are three (3) items needed for EACH staff member.
 For a list of required training courses, see the attached document “Required Training” in the e-mail sent to you for the lab review visit.